The Battleaxe

 The Battleaxe is a 1962 British second feature ('B') comedy film directed by Godfrey Grayson and starring Jill Ireland, Francis Matthews and Olaf Pooley.
 It was written by M.M.
 McCormack and produced by The Danzigers.

 Plot

 Man-about-town Tony Evers is engaged to society girl Audrey Page.
 Audrey breaks their engagement because her domineering mother believes Tony is only after the family money.
 When Tony sues Audrey for breach of promise, Mrs Page hires a private investigator to look into Tony's affairs.
-When Tony is able to account for all the strange things she finds out about his past, and he also discloses that on marriage he is due a large inheritance from his grandfather, Audrey renews the engagement.
+When Tony can account for all the strange things she learns about his past, and he also discloses that, on marriage, he is due a large inheritance from his grandfather, Audrey renews the engagement.